Willoughby Croft

 Things to have ready for the test:

-*Your permit for a 1-dat test from the MDGA (Costs $10 plus $3 per doe)
+*Your permit for a 1-day test from your registry.

 *Milking machine (if used).
 Set up and ready to go.